etherealheim/design-gallery/README.md

 ![TypeScript](https://img.shields.io/badge/TypeScript-5-blue)
 ![Tailwind](https://img.shields.io/badge/Tailwind-4-38bdf8)

-A clean gallery app for your design assets.
-Drag, drop, search, and let AI tag your stuff automatically.
+A clean, high-performance gallery app for your design assets.
+Drag, drop, search, and organize with smart compression and lazy loading.

 > **Open Source** - Free to use, modify, and contribute to!